jaccomoc/jactl/docs/pages/language-guide.md

 ### Auto-Creation

-The field access mechanism can also be used to automatically create missing maps or lists, based on the context, when used on the left hand side of an assignment.
+The field access mechanism can also be used to automatically create missing maps or lists, based on the context, when used on the left-hand side of an assignment.

 Imagine that we need to execute something like this:
 ```groovy
 > x.a.b.c.d = 1
 1
 ```
-If at the point in the script we don't actually know whether all of the intermediate fields have been created then we would need to implement this like this:
+If we don't actually know whether all the intermediate fields have been created then we would need to implement something like this:
 ```groovy
 > if (x == null) { x = [:] }
 [:]